johnjvester/docker-salesforce/README.md

 > (created by Adam Crump), without referencing the salesforce.jar file and
 > adding support for CURL (for Slack integration).
 >
-> The image is designed to be as lean as possible, leveraging Apline and the following components:
+> The image is designed to be as lean as possible, leveraging Alpine and the
+> following components:
 > - bash
 > - openjdk8
 > - apache-ant